This chapter reflects on the nature and limitations of ethics.

 - # A thief may not accuse somebody else of theft.

 - This essay is of the opinion that every single contribution to justice is valuable — including the contribution of somebody who has stolen something.

 - # Others do wrong things, therefore I can as well.

 - One bad deed cannot justify another one.
-All bad deeds should be prevented or compensated, no matter by whom they were done.
+All bad deeds should be prevented or compensated, no matter who committed them.